 Network expansion has always been a daunting task for network administrators.
-In a large network, manually turning up each new switch is a time- and labor-intensive process than can open the door for costly human error.
+In a large network, manually turning up each new switch is a time- and labor-intensive process that can open the door for costly human error.
 However, open networking switch solutions can make this much easier.

 Many software systems designed for open network switches support software-defined networking (SDN).
-Network administrators using SDN no longer have to configure each switch manually; through an SDN controller, they can automate provisioning of new services.
-For service providers in particular, automated provisioning can reduce both operational expenses on a new service (by up to 40%, in some cases) and speed up the time before a new service generates revenue by a month!
+Network administrators using SDN no longer have to configure each switch manually; through an SDN controller, they can automate the provisioning of new services.
+For service providers, in particular, automated provisioning can reduce both operational expenses on a new service (by up to 40%, in some cases) and speed up the time before a new service generates revenue by a month!
 Once the switches are up and running, switch management and troubleshooting can be automated as well through customizable APIs.